MariusArlauskas/moviesProject/README.md

 // npm run serve

 # In PROGRESS:
-    Need to think of a better way to save movies. \/ -?
-Add movie ranking to db for each rank it has Movies page:
+    Need to think of a better way to save movies:
+        -?
+Add movie ranking to db for each rank it has (popular:1, recent:10, ...)
+    Movies page:
-        user can like movies
-        user can ADD movies as watched,planning,dropped (probably in movie dialog)
+        user can like movies (only visuals - need to connect to push to db) user can ADD movies as watched,planning,dropped (probably in movie dialog)

 # TODO list (fixes or small details):
+    Retrieving movies to users list:
+        only posible way to retrieve all one by one api call (from TMDB) Movies page:
+        Show what type of status movie has (completed/watching) (??)

+    When session ends log user out

+    Header:
+        fix animation when scrolling down and up

 # TODO list (new functions):
     Movies page: